mehmetyetim/Assessment/README.md

 ### Task 4

 In the last task, the result of race will be ordered based on the fastest lap which each player has finished and also show the average of laps for each driver.
-The data will be taking from lap_time txt file.
+The data will be taking from lap_time txt file after running lap_times_generator python file.

 Result of the program will be like below